This post is also available in: English

 How to get to Daku: take a 15 mins boat ride, which is best to share with at least 2 other people.
 The boat waits for you while you’re surfing.
 Costs: $3 pp.

 Where to stay: Ocean 101.
-A surfer’s resort, at backpacker prices ($9 for a private double room with ensuite bathroom), clean, big, and full of potentially new friends.
+A surfer’s resort, at backpacker prices ($9 for a private double room with ensuite bathroom), clean, big, and full of potential new friends.

 Intermediate Friendly Surf Spot #8: Kudat, Tip of Borneo, Malaysia

-Where to stay: homestay next to Tampat Do Aman Restaurant, basic huts right on the beach.
-You can roll into the ocean from your bed.
-Costs: $10/night for a double room with private bathroom.
+Where to stay: Tampat Do Aman, wooden huts right on the beach.
+You can roll directly into the ocean from your bed.
+Costs: Around $25/night for a double room with private bathroom.

 A six-hour bus ride from Manila, San Juan offers a variety of surf spots.
 Get off at the San Juan Surf Resort and you’ll find an easy surf spot right in front of you.
 Sandy bottom, no dangerous rocks, longboardable waves.